Mortgage & Home Loans

 Is it worth overpaying my mortgage?+

-Financially, overpaying is equivalent to earning a guaranteed, tax-free return equal to your mortgage rate.
+Financially, overpaying is equivalent to a known, fixed, tax-free return equal to your mortgage rate.
 If your rate is 5%, overpaying beats any savings account paying less than 5% after tax.
 Check first whether your lender charges early-repayment fees.

 Do extra payments reduce my monthly payment or the term?+